knative/serving/docs/spec/normative_examples.md

 of the build, an update to both source and config could result in the creation of two Revisions, one with the config change, and the other with the new code deployment.
-It is expected that Revision will wait for the `revisionTemplate.spec.container.image` to be live before marking the Revision as "ready".
+It is expected that Revision will wait for the `buildName` to be complete and the `revisionTemplate.spec.container.image` to be live before marking the Revision as "ready".

 Upon creating/updating the configuration's build field, the system creates a new revision.
 The configuration controller will initiate a